 The loss of a system service due to a Byzantine Fault (i.e. components in the system fail and there is imperfect information about whether a component has failed) in systems that require consensus.

-An algorithm that is able to ensure that a set of actors who don't necessarily trust each other can come to consensus over some computation.
+An algorithm that is able to ensure that a set of actors, who don't necessarily trust each other, can come to consensus over some computation.
 Often mentioned alongside "safety" (the ability to ensure that any progression will eventually be agreed as having happened by all honest nodes) and "liveness" (the ability to keep making progress).
 Many consensus algorithm are referred to as being Byzantine-fault-tolerant.

-- The blockchain: blocks must be hashed under some algorithm and reference their parent block's hash.
+- Blockchains: blocks must be hashed under some algorithm and reference their parent block's hash.

-- Consensus: authorities must often use digital signature schemes of some kind.
+- Consensus: authorities often use digital signature schemes of some kind.

-- Transaction authentication: in runtimes where transactions and accounts are used, accounts must be associated with some digital identity.
+- Transaction authentication: in runtimes where transactions and accounts are used, accounts are identified and authenticated through the use of cryptography.

-A Mnemonic phrase which is intentionally made public.
+A mnemonic phrase that is intentionally made public.
 All of the well-known development accounts (Alice, Bob, Charlie, Dave, Ferdie, and Eve) are generated from the same dev phrase.
 The dev phrase is:

 bottom drive obey lake curtain smoke basket hold race lonely fit walk.